DanyaSh/sqlite_backups/README.md

 - Bash (Bourne Again SHell)
 - SQLite database file in your project
+- sqlite3 on your system (sudo apt install sqlite3)
 - `.env` file with configuration variables (see [.env_example](.env_example))

 ## Getting Started